RohitDashora/OLTP-Databricks/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)

+> **⚠️ Demo Code Warning**: This is a **demonstration project** for educational and testing purposes.
+It is **not intended for production use** or distribution as a Python package/wheel.

 A comprehensive Python solution for connecting to and managing PostgreSQL databases hosted on Databricks.
 This project provides a robust database manager class with table creation, data insertion, querying, and advanced SQL operations.

+**Purpose**: This repository serves as a learning resource and proof-of-concept for PostgreSQL integration with Databricks, demonstrating best practices for database management in Python.

 ## 🚀 Features